4.2 Word Order Patterns

 Test Your Knowledge

-If lom naka translates as red stone and lom means stone, what modifier order is supported?
+If lom naka translates as red stone and lom means stone, what modifier order does the evidence support?

 A